dynamizeMe/termax/README.md

 ### Chain Use Case

 Chain is a class allowing you to chain together multiple different execution sequences.
-Let's say you want to execute three commands in a sequence and you choose tSpawn to do so, but then you would like to execute a file(maybe generated by one of the commands), now if you try to call tSpawn and right under it tFork, both these will start to execute almost simultaneously.
-The reason being that each execution in both tSpawn and tFork are async and as such, they will execute side by side there for both execution sequence of tSpawn and tFork will execute side by side.Chain fixes this by allowing to chain together these execution sequences.
+Let's say you want to execute three commands in a sequence, and you choose tSpawn to do so, but then you would like to execute a file(maybe generated by one of the commands), now if you try to call tSpawn and right under it tFork, both these will start to execute almost simultaneously.
+The reason being that each execution in both tSpawn and tFork are asynchronous and as such, they will execute side by side there for both execution sequence of tSpawn and tFork will execute side by side.
+Chain fixes this by allowing to chain together these execution sequences.
 Let's see this in an example:

 ```javascript
 import {Chain} from '@dynamize/termax';